DDMS-ERE-Stanford/DFN_inverse/README.md

 #### Included python scripts

+pk\_pdf.py:
+- go through each realization to save all the PDFs into a pickle file with the index of the PDFs.

 merge\_20\_pdf.py:
 - count how many realizations generated connected DFN,
 - average the PDFs over the connected realizations.